[UPDATED] The tiny May 13 cemetery most Malaysians never knew about

 Fortunately, the local municipal council had heard about the clearing around the cemetery and found that no one had request any permit to clear the land surrounding the cemetery.
 Since it was illegal, they have also issued a stop-order on the unknown developer.

-Furthermore, given the victims who were buried in this cemetery, Subang MP R. Sivarasa has proposed that the cemetery be turned into the heritage site by the National Heritage Department, with the support of the state government.
-A Facebook group has also been created to monitor that no development would affect the cemetery.
+Furthermore, given the victims who were buried in this cemetery, then Subang MP R. Sivarasa has proposed that the cemetery be turned into the heritage site by the National Heritage Department, with the support of the state government.
+A Facebook group had also been created to monitor that no development would affect the cemetery.

 The cemetery in 2017.
 Image credit to The Malaysian Insight.